vickmuir/Backup/index.md

  - Ubuntu Linux 16.04
  - Ubuntu Linux 14.04

-Please follow the instructions appropriate for your OS:
+Follow the instructions appropriate for your OS:
 - [Installing the EVault Backup Client in Linux](install-evault-backup-client-linux.html)
 - [Installing the EVault Backup Client in Windows](install-evault-backup-client-windows.html)
 - [Installing the EVault Backup Client for Windows 2016](install-evault-windows2016.html)